-Deeply concerned at the large and growing number of migrants, including women and children, who have lost their lives or have been injured in attempting to cross international borders, and recognizing the obligation of States to protect and respect the human rights of those migrants, regardless of their immigration status, the Human Rights Council decided in paragraph 13 of the aforementioned resolution to hold an enhanced interactive dialogue on the theme “The human rights of migrants in the context of large movements” at its thirty-fourth session, with the participation of the Office of the High Commissioner for Human Rights and other relevant stakeholders, including the International Organization for Migration, the Office of the United Nations High Commissioner for Refugees, the International Labour Organization, the World Health Organization or other members of the Global Migration Group (GMG).
+Deeply concerned at the large and growing number of migrants, including women and children, who have lost their lives or have been injured in attempting to cross international borders, and recognizing the obligation of States to protect and respect the human rights of those migrants, regardless of their migration status, the Human Rights Council decided, in its resolution 32/14, to hold an enhanced interactive dialogue on “The human rights of migrants in the context of large movements.”
+The event was held at the thirty-fourth session of the Human Rights Council, with the participation of OHCHR and other relevant stakeholders.

 The discussion took place in the framework of the follow-up to the United Nations Summit for Refugees and Migrants, and the adoption of the New York Declaration for Refugees and Migrants in September 2016, which paved the way for the adoption of the landmark Global Compact for Safe, Orderly and Regular Migration in December 2018.